paper-co/notion-chat-langchain-hackathon/README.md

   - [ ] Tie in the python script to automatically populate the Markdown data, and trigger typescript to ingest it.
   - [ ] Retrieve only pages which have been edited since the last extraction
   - [ ] Possible pure TS implementation for notion extraction?
+  - [ ] Export/ingest all data from Initiatives page

 ## Credit